z411/trackma/docs/gettingstarted.rst

 Configuration file
 ==================
-wMAL's configuration is stored in a JSON file in ``~/.wmal/config.json``.
-This file can be edited freely, but make sure wMAL is closed, otherwise your options will get overwritten.
+Trackma's configuration is stored in a JSON file in ``~/.trackma/config.json``.
+This file can be edited freely, but make sure Trackma is closed, otherwise your options will get overwritten.

 The configuration options are the following: